 We are a family of four.
 Buzz, Nancy and our daughter, Zibby who was born 2-04, and our son, Henry who was born 9-07

-Our children are young, but I already consider us an unschooling family.
-I discovered the concept of unschooling while I was first pregnant, and found that it resonated with me.
 Soon after my daughter was born, I met some real life unschoolers at a La Leche Leauge meeting.
 They invited me to come check out their group, which I did.
+It is fantastic to have such an active and interesting local homeschool community.

 Thanks for visiting!